kloverde/jquery-RestrictedTextField/README.md

 Each credit card type enforces prefixes and length as specified by https://en.wikipedia.org/wiki/Payment_card_number in December, 2016.
 [Luhn validation](https://en.wikipedia.org/wiki/Luhn_algorithm) is also performed.

 If you prefer not to use strictly-enforced credit card types (is Wikipedia correct, and is RestrictedTextField up-to-date?), you can use the Luhn type instead.
 It performs basic mathematical validation, but it can only tell you that a value is invalid, not that a value IS valid.
-Full validation is shifted to your payment card processor in the form of a rejected transaction.
+Full validation is shifted to your payment card processor in the form of a rejected transaction -- or, if they provide an API for validation, you could use that.

 ## Configuration